PCR-git/Learning-Material/README.md

 The Soviet Century (Moshe Lewin)
-Collapse: The Fall of the Soviet Union (Vladislav Zubok) The Russian Revolution: a view from the Third World (Walter Rodney)
+Collapse: The Fall of the Soviet Union (Vladislav Zubok) The Russian Revolution: a view from the Third World (Walter Rodney) I Chose Freedom: The Personal Political Life of a Soviet Official (Viktor Kravchenko)

 ANARCHISM:
 Anarchy Works (Peter Gelderloos)